Man who lived in outhouse describes awful realities of homelessness

 “Some nights I cried out, ‘I’m cold!
 I’m freezing!
 Does anybody hear me?’”
 Shaun recalled.

 His problems began several years ago while he was working as a cook in northern Minnesota.
 He lost the job and his apartment after becoming addicted to drugs and alcohol, spending months bouncing between jails, hospitals, and mental health facilities.
-He attributes his problems to childhood sexual trauma caused by people outside of his family.
+He attributes his problems to severe childhood trauma caused by people outside of his family.

 If you spoke to Shaun, you wouldn’t guess that he struggles with homelessness.
 He is well-spoken, kind, and intelligent, and he no longer uses drugs or alcohol.
 He just wants to live a normal life.